-2 U.S. Environmental Protection Agency Region 5, Letter to Duke Energy (included as Attachment BI-2).
+2 U.S. Environmental Protection Agency Region 5, Letter to Duke Energy (included as Attachment BI-4).

-Q. Please describe your overarching concerns with Duke's Coal Ash Compliance Project.

-A. Duke is proposing significant costs to be recovered from captive ratepayers related to its Coal Ash Compliance Project, yet the coal ash closure plans associated with this project do not fully comply with the federal CCR Rule nor do they adequately protect human health and the environment, subjecting Duke customers and Hoosiers more broadly to tremendous risk.
+- Q. Please describe your overarching concerns with Duke's Coal Ash Compliance Project. - Duke is proposing significant costs to be recovered from captive ratepayers related to its Coal Ash Compliance Project, yet the coal ash closure plans associated with this project do not fully comply with the federal CCR Rule, nor do they adequately protect human health and the environment, subjecting Duke customers and Hoosiers more broadly to tremendous risk.
 In my opinion, based on the specific characteristics of Duke's CCR units, closure by removal of all or the vast majority of the CCR is the only closure option that can reliably and cost-effectively meet the federal CCR closure performance standards.

-At a high level, Duke is proposing to leave large quantities of toxic coal ash in place 10 11 along the shores of the Ohio, Wabash, and White Rivers.
-Groundwater monitoring 12 conducted by Duke indicates that pollution from these coal ash units is seeping into groundwater, with numerous harmful contaminants such as arsenic exceeding established 13 14 standards.
-Duke is only proposing closure by removal at two of the smaller coal ash units, 15 leaving 94% of the total coal ash that is part of the Coal Ash Compliance Project in place in perpetuity.3 As described further below, IDEM stated in its approval of these 16 17 closure-by-removal plans that they do not actually meet the federal definition of closure by 18 removal.
-Furthermore, Duke is undertaking additional measures at CCR units it concedes 19 are regulated under the federal CCR Rule, while holding its other CCR units to a lower 20 standard (e.g., placing a cap over the coal ash, but failing to adopt measures that would 21 prevent coal ash from coming into contact with groundwater).
-However, many of the 22 proposed measures at the CCR units Duke concedes are subject to the federal CCR Rule are not themselves permanent solutions for coal ash, meaning ratepayers could be asked to pay for additional cleanup costs in the future.
-Finally, in contradiction to federal law, Duke has failed to identify and begin implementing groundwater corrective measures at many of its CCR units.4
+At a high level, Duke is proposing to leave large quantities of toxic coal ash in place along the shores of the Ohio, Wabash, and White Rivers.
+Groundwater monitoring conducted by Duke indicates that pollution from these coal ash units is seeping into groundwater, with numerous harmful contaminants such as arsenic exceeding established standards.
+Duke is only proposing closure by removal at two of the smaller coal ash units, leaving 94% of the total coal ash that is part of the Coal Ash Compliance Project in place in perpetuity.
+As described further below, IDEM stated in its approval of these closure-by-removal plans that they do not actually meet the federal definition of closure by removal.
+Furthermore, Duke is undertaking additional measures at CCR units it concedes are regulated under the federal CCR Rule, while holding its other CCR units to a lower standard (e.g., placing a cap over the coal ash, but failing to adopt measures that would prevent coal ash from coming into contact with groundwater).
+However, many of the proposed measures at the CCR units Duke concedes are subject to the federal CCR Rule are not permanent solutions for coal ash, meaning ratepayers could be asked to pay for additional cleanup costs in the future.
+Finally, in contradiction to federal law, Duke has failed to identify and begin implementing groundwater corrective measures at many of its CCR units.
+4

-3 Petitioner's Exhibit No. 2, Tables 1 and 2.
+3 Hill Direct Testimony, Tables 1 and 2.

-Q. How does this approach differ from coal ash remediation in other states and in Indiana for other utilities?
+How does this approach differ from coal ash remediation in other states and in Indiana for other utilities?

-A. As I detail elsewhere in this testimony, in many cases coal ash impoundments in other states including where Duke operates in other jurisdictions-and even other utilities in Indiana-are being excavated and the ash moved to dry, lined disposal sites or recycled for encapsulated forms of reuse, such as in concrete.
+As I detail elsewhere in this testimony, in many cases coal ash impoundments in other states including where Duke operates in other jurisdictions-and even other utilities in Indiana-are being excavated and the ash moved to dry, lined disposal sites or recycled for encapsulated forms of reuse, such as in concrete.
 There is no meaningful difference in the on-the-ground circumstances between Duke Energy's coal ash ponds in Indiana and elsewhere where utilities, including Duke affiliate utilities in other jurisdiction, have decided to pursue closure by removal at CCR units.

-14 Duke Energy's approach to closure is markedly different between states in which 15 it has one or more vertically owned utilities.
-Most of its Indiana ash ponds, including those 16 in the Coal Ash Compliance Project, are slated to be closed in place, leaving the possibility 17 that toxic coal ash could remain in, or come into, contact with groundwater, including if its 18 proposed technological solutions fail, do not perform as anticipated, or are not maintained 19 and continuously operated by Duke after 30 years.
-The result is that Indiana residents are 20 receiving substantially less protection from the risks posed by Duke's coal ash than the 21 residents of states like North Carolina, and there is no principled technical, scientific, or 22 policy basis for this unequal outcome.
+Duke Energy's approach to closure is markedly different between states in which it has one or more vertically owned utilities.
+Most of its Indiana ash ponds, including those in the Coal Ash Compliance Project, are slated to be closed in place, leaving the possibility that toxic coal ash could remain in, or come into, contact with groundwater, including if its proposed technological solutions fail, do not perform as anticipated, or are not maintained and continuously operated by Duke after 30 years.
+The result is that Indiana residents are receiving substantially less protection from the risks posed by Duke's coal ash than the